Factors to Consider When Deciding to Go (or Not Go) for a Grant Opportunity.

 If you answer "NO-GO" for 3 or more factors, consider moving on to the next funding opportunity.

-Your goals for the proposed project align to the priorities and goals of this funder and grant opportunity.
+Your goals for the proposed project align with the vision of this funder and grant opportunity.

 You've contacted the funder and received a warm invitation to apply.